Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Epsilon Cycles of -adic Sheaves

-Next we show the flatness in the sense of Definition \ref{flatfunc}.3.
-Consider the diagram (\ref{c}).
-We need to show that the function $\varphi_f\colon|Z|\to\Theta_k$ defined by $\varphi_f(z)=\varphi(f_s,z)$, where $s\in S$ is the image of $z$, is flat over $S$.
-After replacing $S$ by its \'etale covering, we may assume that $Z$ is finite over $S$.
+Next we show the flatness.
+Consider a diagram of $k$-schemes of the form (\ref{c}).
+We need to show that the function $\varphi_f\colon|Z|\to\Theta_k$ defined by $\varphi_f(z)=\varphi(f_s,z)$, where $s\in S$ denotes the image of $z$, is flat over $S$.
+Let $g$ denote the map $Z\to S$ and take a closed point $z\in Z$.
+After replacing $S$ by an \'etale neighborhood of $g(z)$ and shrinking $Z$ around $z$, we may assume that $Z$ is finite over $S$.
 Further replacing $S$ and $Y$ by open coverings, we may assume that there exists $t\in\Gamma(Y,\mathcal{O}_Y)$ which defines an \'etale morphism $Y\to\mathbb{A}^1_S$.
-We also assume that $S$ is connected.
-We can find a commutative diagram
+We further assume that $S$ is connected.
+Then Theorem \ref{contiep} gives us a continuous group homomorphism

-of schemes of finite type over a finitely generated subfield $k_1$ of $k$ whose pull-back by the morphism ${\rm Spec}(k)\to{\rm Spec}(k_1)$ is isomorphic to (\ref{c}).
-We may assume that all the conditions imposed on the original data are also satisfied.
-The subscripts $(-)_1$ mean the corresponding objects over $k_1$.
-By \cite[Theorem 4.8.2]{CLE}, we have a commutative diagram